- Part-Time Faculty

 Sigma Theta Tau International

 International Association of Sickle Nurses and Professional Associates

 National Black Nurses Association

 Certified Pediatric Nurse Practitioner-Primary Care (CPNP-PC)

-2018 Perspectives of Emerging Adults Living with Sickle Cell Disease using a Community Based Participatory Approach, Principal Investigator D. Clayton-Jones, Frenn Award-Marquette University College of Nursing,
+2018-2019: PI.
+“Perspectives of Emerging Adults Living with Sickle Cell Disease using a Community Based Participatory Approach.”
+Clayton-Jones, Frenn Award-Marquette University College of Nursing.

-2017 Health Care Transition Experiences among Adolescents Living with Sickle Cell Disease, Principal Investigator, D. Clayton-Jones, Marquette University Committee on Research-Regular Research Grant & Summer Faculty Fellowship (SFF-RRG)
+2018-2019: PI.
+“Health Care Transition Experiences among Adolescents Living with Sickle Cell Disease.”
+Marquette University Committee on Research-Regular Research Grant & Summer Faculty Fellowship (SFF-RRG).

-2017 Health Care Transition Experiences among Emerging Adults Living with Sickle Cell Disease, Principal Investigator D. Clayton-Jones, Chi Eta Phi Nursing Sorority Incorporated Research Grant.
+2017-2018: PI, (Co-I: Field, J.J.).
+Health Care Transition Experiences among Emerging Adults Living with Sickle Cell Disease.”
+Chi Eta Phi Nursing Sorority Incorporated Research Grant.

 2016-2018: PI, (Co-I: Ong, L.).
 “Complementary and Alternative Medicine Use among Ethnic Minority Adolescents.”
 New Connections-Robert Wood Foundation Publication Support.

 2016-2018: PI, (Co-I: Field, J.J.).
 “Health Care Transition Experiences among Emerging Adults Living with Sickle Cell Disease.”
 Harriet H. Werley Nursing Faculty Research Award.